hackboxguy/br-wrapper/board/zed/readme.txt

 |    4        |  EXT3    | 64MB | writing settings partition                  |
 +-------------+----------+----------------------------------------------------+

-As shows above, sdcard image uses dual copy rootfs where all sw-components including Kernel are packed. sdcard.img contains bootable files in 1st partition and ext4 rootfs in 2nd partition. partition-3 is kept blank, and partition-4 is blank but ext3 formatted.
+As shown above, sdcard image uses dual copy rootfs where all sw-components including Kernel are packed. sdcard.img contains bootable files in 1st partition and ext4 rootfs in 2nd partition. partition-3 is kept blank, and partition-4 is blank but ext3 formatted.